-5 Tips on How to Clean A Water Heater
+5 Steps on How to Clean A Water Heater

-Homeowners know an important part of home maintenance is cleaning your hot water heater, especially when you need to get it ready for the winter.
-Doing so can increase the lifespan of your hot water tank and will help to ensure you have a working hot water faucet, with good water pressure that performs consistently well.
+Homeowners know an important part of home maintenance is cleaning your hot water heater, especially when preparing it for winter.
+Doing so can increase the lifespan of your hot water tank and will help to ensure you have a working hot water faucet with good water pressure that performs consistently well.
 This is important for both gas water heaters and electric water heaters.
-If calcium and sediment buildup starts to accumulate inside of your water heater tank it could disrupt water flow and could cause your water heater to perform poorly, and bacteria could start to thrive in the slush that is coating the bottom of the tank.
-If the area you live in is known for hard water, you may have to do this maintenance more often.
+If calcium and sediment buildup starts to accumulate inside your water heater tank, it could disrupt water flow and could cause your water heater to perform poorly.
+Bacteria could start to thrive in the slush coating the tank’s bottom.
+If your area is known for hard water, you may have to do this maintenance more often.

-In some cases, this sediment could cause the water at the bottom of the water heater to overheat.
-The water could become steam, and if the pressure relief valve fails it can actually cause a small explosion that shoots off some of the sediment coat, and it will be loud.
-This can lead to a crack in the top of the tank, the bottom of the tank, or straight down the middle, where the water runs out, which hopefully as the tank drains it will go to your floor drain.
+Sometimes, this sediment could cause the water at the bottom of the water heater to overheat.
+The water could become steam, and if the pressure relief valve fails, it can cause a small explosion that shoots off some of the sediment coat and will be loud.
+This can lead to a crack in the top of the tank, the bottom of the tank, or straight down the middle, where the water runs out, which, hopefully, as the tank drains, it will go to your floor drain.
 Do not let it get to this point.

 You may keep your water heater in good shape with these some of these DIY steps:

 Step 1: Turn Off The Power